8 steps to working as a foreign nurse in the U.S.

 - Passport-style photo

-- Passing scores on the CGFNS Qualifying Exam or the NCLEX-RN Exam
+- Passing scores on the CGFNS Qualifying Exam or the NCLEX-RN

 - An application fee

-If you don’t meet the education requirements—for example, you’re a secondary level nurse, not an RN—you’ll need to get the necessary schooling either in your home country or the U.S. You can apply for a student visa, which allows you to stay in the U.S. while you’re in school.
+If you don’t meet the education requirements, you’ll need to get the necessary education, either in your home country or in the U.S. You can apply for a student visa, which allows you to stay in the U.S. while you’re in school.

 You might need to complete a Foreign Educated Nurses (FEN) program, which consists of 120 classroom hours, as well as 120 clinical hours under the supervision of an RN.

 Stay on top of potential changes in immigration laws

 It’s important to look into current U.S. immigration laws and your visa eligibility since these regulations change often and without notice.
 Global circumstances are always changing and can affect immigration policy and employment for non-U.S. citizens.
 Check the U.S. Immigration Services website for potential updates.